-1. Prio r to recruitment Ensure an inclusive departmental climate and culture Pathways and pipelines for Māori and equity group members created where possible Demographic and equity data tracked within the department/division.
-2. Defi ning the need for appointment Job description meets the current requirements of the job and future needs including University and department/division equity goals A wider grade level considered 3.
-Selection committee membership Committee aims for gender balance and diversity Māori or Equity group representation included especially where position has responsibility for that group and ideally where there is a Maori or equity group applicant Committee members have an understanding of recruitment and selection strategies and a demonstrated commitment to equity and understanding of equitable employment processes, Impartial Decision Making, Flexible Work, Merit Relative to Opportunity policies etc. Committee understands importance of confidentiality and Privacy legislation 4.
-Sele ction Criteria Selection criteria reflects the inherent requirements of the position Assessment criteria developed which fairly measures selection criteria Broad definition of qualifications considered including "equivalent" qualifications Requirement of 'demonstrated commitment to equity' considered
+1. Prior to recruitment

+- □ Ensure an inclusive departmental climate and culture - D Pathways and pipelines for Māori and equity group members created where possible - Demographic and equity data tracked within the department/division.

+2. Defining the need for appointment

+- □ Job description meets the current requirements of the job and future needs including University and department/division equity goals - □ A wider grade level considered

+3. Selection committee membership

+- □ Committee aims for gender balance and diversity - □ Māori or Equity group representation included especially where position has responsibility for that group and ideally where there is a Maori or equity group applicant - Committee members have an understanding of recruitment and selection strategies and a demonstrated commitment to equity and understanding of equitable employment processes, Impartial Decision Making, Flexible Work, Merit Relative to Opportunity policies etc. - □ Committee understands importance of confidentiality and Privacy legislation

+4. Selection Criteria

+□ Selection criteria reflects the inherent requirements of the position is based on the role position and developed before advertising